 In a recent article, we talked about the interrelationship between trust and data security.
 On the surface, paranoia would seem a better synonym for data security.
 That couldn’t be further from the truth.
 When it comes to your employees, take steps to assure them that they are trusted and valued.

 Does this mean every employee has access to every bit of data your company owns?
 Far from it.
-You should delegate access according to what each employee must know in order to do their job.
-We recommend using security and workflows that don’t frustrate employees by opting to hide certain files and folders based on access rather than displaying them with lock symbols or the like.
-The former keeps their lack of access off employees’ “attention horizon”.
+You should delegate access according to what information each employee must know to do their job.
+Avoid frustrating employees by opting to hide certain files and folders based on access rather than displaying them with lock symbols, which can imply distrust.

 The same goes for complicated, but unavoidable, security procedures that employees must follow.
 Be sure they understand that these procedures are in place to protect the employee’s highly valued work, and you could even go so far as to acknowledge that they aren’t fun, and you’re always looking for ways to make them better, if possible.
 And then do it.